-The CPTC was established to aid in the development of the Canadian film and television production industry, and to promote Canadian television programming.
+The CPTC was established to aid in the development of the Canadian film and production industry, and to promote Canadian content programming.
 This tax credit is equal to 25 percent of eligible labour expenditures, capped at 60 percent of total production costs.

 The tax credit is a refundable tax credit (that is, it is fully payable to the production company even if it owes no taxes).
 It is calculated in conjunction with provincial credits such that the eligible production costs are reduced by any applicable provincial tax credit amount.
 The holding of an interest in a film or video production by a person other than the production corporation will no longer disqualify the production for eligibility for a tax credit, unless the production or one of the investors is associated with a tax shelter.
+CPTC is equal to 25% of eligible labour expenditures, capped at 60% of total production costs.

 - An application for certificate of completion (Part B certificate) must be made within 24 months of the first fiscal year-end following the commencement of principal photography.
-The certificate must be issued by CAVCO within six months of this date. - The production company must be a taxable Canadian corporation that satisfies the criteria established by the Income Tax Act Regulations, as interpreted and administered by CAVCO. - The corporation must be primarily in the business of Canadian film or photography production.
+The certificate must be issued by CAVCO within six months of this date. - The production company must be a taxable Canadian corporation that satisfies the criteria established by the Income Tax Act Regulations, as interpreted and administered by CAVCO. - The corporation must be primarily in the business of Canadian film or television production. - The production company must own the copyright of the production. - The production must not fall under the excluded genre categories or productions listed by CAVCO.
+These are news programs, talk and game shows, sporting and award events, reality television, productions that solicit funds, pornography, advertising, industrial or corporate productions, and productions other than a documentary, all or substantially all of which consists of stock footage. - The production must meet CAVCO's key creative point requirements.

-- The production company must own the copyright of the production. - The production must not fall under the excluded genre categories or productions listed by CAVCO.
-These are news programs, talk and game shows, sporting and award events, reality television, productions that solicit funds, pornography, advertising, industrial or corporate productions, and productions other than a documentary, all or substantially all of which consists of stock footage. - The production must meet CAVCO's key creative point requirements. - The production company must be owned and controlled, either directly or indirectly, by Canadian citizens or permanent residents in accordance with definitions found in a combination of the Citizenship Act, the Immigration Act and the Investment Canada Act. - All producer-related personnel must be Canadian (some exceptions for productions involving non-Canadian development). - Not less than 75 percent of total labour costs must be payable for services provided to/by individuals who are Canadian. - The production company must control the initial worldwide exploitation rights over the production. - Confirmation in writing from a Canadian distributor or a CRTC-licensed broadcaster that the production will be shown in Canada within the two-year period following its completion. - The production cannot be distributed in Canada by an entity that is not Canadian within the two-year period that begins when the production first becomes commercially exploitable. - The production company or a related taxable Canadian corporation must retain an acceptable share of revenues from the exploitation of the production in non-Canadian markets.
+- The production company must be owned and controlled, either directly or indirectly, by Canadian citizens or permanent residents in accordance with definitions found in a combination of the Citizenship Act, the Immigration Act and the Investment Canada Act. - All producer-related personnel must be Canadian (some exceptions for productions involving non-Canadian development). - Not less than 75 percent of total labour costs must be payable for services provided to/by individuals who are Canadian. - The production company must control the initial worldwide exploitation rights over the production. - Confirmation in writing from a Canadian distributor or a CRTC-licensed broadcaster that the production will be shown in Canada within the twoyear period following its completion. - The production cannot be distributed in Canada by an entity that is not Canadian within the twoyear period that begins when the production first becomes commercially exploitable. - The production company or a related taxable Canadian corporation must retain an acceptable share of revenues from the exploitation of the production in non-Canadian markets. - Some of the above do not apply to Treaty coproductions.
+Treaty co-productions should refer to the Telefilm Canada guidelines.